conor1102/Battlefield-Portal-Template/README.md

 I have gutted all elements from my game mode and just left the general stuff.
 I did some quick testing, as much as I can do with bots, and everything still seems to be working.

+The moblib functions that I fixed are:
+- FilteredArray
+- WaitUntil
+- GetPlayersInTeam

 Here is a quick overview of each class:

 ## Game Controller: